ReString Scorecards Explained

 Comfort measures how the string feels on your arm during play.
 This metric is important for players with sensitive tendons or past joint issues.

-Zero rates 8 for comfort, Sync also scores 8, while Vivo comes in at 7.
+Zero rates 8 for comfort, Sync scores 9, while Vivo comes in at 7.

-If you need more arm comfort, Zero and Sync are your best options.
+If you need more arm comfort, Sync is your best option.

 Control